 On November 10, 2023, the text of an amending directive that will make amendments to the AIFM Directive was published, referred to as "AIFMD II".
 Most of the changes apply to all EEA managers but currently, only the proposed changes with respect to pre-contractual disclosures and ongoing reporting will be relevant for non-EEA managers marketing funds under national private placement regimes.
-Such changes, if implemented, will slightly broaden the disclosure and ongoing reporting requirements.
-AIFMD II is likely to be approved in February 2024 and come into effect in 2026.
+The European Commission's final proposal was formally adopted by the European Parliament on 7 February 2024.
+AIFMD II was published in the Official Journal of the European Union (EU) on 26 March 2024 and applies from 15 April 2024.
+The EEA member states now have a two-year transition period to transpose the new provisions under AIFMD II into their respective national law, which will conclude in April of 2026.
+The implementation of AIFMD II and its effect on non-EEA AIFMs remains to be seen.